WyattCast44/laravel-schema/readme.md

 ## License

-license.
+MIT.
 Please see the [license file](license.md) for more information.